 This first thing doesn’t count as a tip.
 It’s the building block for interacting with women.
 Don’t ever ask a woman if they are pregnant.
 Not ever.
 There’s a 50/50 risk there, and if you get the wrong 50, the conversation will be EXTREMELY awkward.
 So just wait till you find out if the woman is pregnant.
 Or if it’s NOTICEABLE.. like REALLY NOTICEABLE then follow the tips below, but still don’t ask.
 Worst case scenario is that you will be extra kind to another human being.

 There’s a saying that goes “If they knew better, they’d do better.”
 No judgment here.
 I was one of those who knew no better before I got pregnant.
 And I know I made quite a few of these “no-no’s”.
 So I’m looking out for you here brotha and sista.
 Looking out for you so that you can make a pregnant woman’s day that much brighter, believe me, we need it.
 Some days more than others.
-So follow these tips below, and you will be a ray of sunshine to that mama who is in her third trimester.
+So follow these tips below, and you will be a ray of sunshine to that mama… especially when she’s in her third trimester…with twins.

-5. Give a Compliment- A woman’s body is truly amazing.
+A woman’s body is truly amazing.
 Not just because of the outward features, but because of what God created us to do inwardly, grow human life.
 It really is a beautiful thing…but sometimes we just don’t feel that beautiful.
 The body we’ve been staring at for years suddenly begins to change.
-Discolorations, no more abs, we can’t see our feet, swelling, etc….
-The third trimeter brings a lot of those changes, and sometimes it’s nice to hear a compliment or two from a stranger or friend.
+Discolorations, no more abs, we can’t see our feet, swelling, and that’s only a few things on the long list.
+The third trimester brings a lot of those changes, and sometimes it’s nice to hear a compliment or two from a stranger or friend.
 It reminds us that we’re not the huge hippos that we, I’ll speak for myself, I often feel like.
-It can be anything… just don’t say “you look tired”.
-Anything but that. lol
+It can be anything… just don’t say “You look tired”.
+Anything but that.

-6. Touching the Bump- Now some woman don’t mind and some woman really mind.
+Now some woman don’t mind and some woman really mind.
 So to be on the safe side, just ask “Can I touch your belly?”.
-And don’t be offended if the woman says “no”.
-To them it’s like reaching out and touching some other stranger’s stomach.
-That would make you feel uncomfortable, no?
-It is pretty awesome to feel the baby (babies) kick and squirm around, but some woman just don’t like people touching them at all, not even friends.
+Don’t be offended if the woman says “No”.
+What if some random person broke into your personal bubble space and started caressing your belly?
+How would you like that?
+It is pretty awesome to feel the baby (babies) kick and squirm around, but some women just don’t like people touching them at all, not even friends.
 Some women only feel comfortable letting friends touch the bump, and never a stranger.
 Some women welcome the belly rubs with open arms.
 Either way, always just ask first.
-It’s polite, we appreciate it and once you’ve asked you’re cleared for future rubs.
+It’s polite.
+We appreciate it and once you’ve asked, you’re cleared for future rubs.

 I don’t write this to make pregnant women look weak.
 More than ever I see my pregnant friends and other pregnant ladies and I think “Wonder Woman”.
 I write this so that you can have things to consider when interacting with the mamas.
 Perhaps the preggo had 7 solid hours of sleep and feels super energetic and can stand in line for days or stand up for days.
 However, maybe she only had an hour of solid sleep and is trying to get through the errands as painlessly as possible.
 Remember, we can always politely decline by saying “No, thank you.” but the offer is so very much appreciated.